-At the bargaining table, employers resist providing librarians and archivists parity with faculty because of possible cost increases, but also because of cultural lag that holds onto historical traditions of managerial control and paternalistic practices.
+At the bargaining table, employers resist providing librarians and archivists parity with faculty because of possible cost increases, and the deprofessionalization and devaluation of the work of academic librarians and archivists in comparison to professors.
 However, as shown above, with support from their academic staff associations and their professoriate allies, advances toward parity are being made across the country.